carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 (For `COMPLEX`, the kind type parameter value is the byte size of one of the two `REAL` components, or half of the total size.)
-The legacy `DOUBLE PRECISION` intrinsic type is an alias for a kind of `REAL` that should be bigger than the default `REAL`.
+The legacy `DOUBLE PRECISION` intrinsic type is an alias for a kind of `REAL` that should be more precise, and bigger, than the default `REAL`.

 `COMPLEX` is a simple structure that comprises two `REAL` components.